 file.
 I guess you could go higher than this rate if you use the rules in John the Ripper.

-If you want to try your own wordlist against my hashdump file, you can download it HERE (2.9GB compressed, 6.4GB uncompressed).
+If you want to try your own wordlist against my hashdump file, you can download it on this page.

 This file wasn't created just to work with my wordlist, I really looked for all the hashes I could find just to try if my list was good.

-You can download Md5decrypt's wordlist by clicking on the link below.
+You can download Md5decrypt's wordlist by filling the textbox below.

 If you want to try the wordlist first, you can also download a sample of 30.000.000 unique words.

 Md5decrypt's wordlist - 2.3GB compressed, 21.1GB uncompressed (Thank you 7-zip) - Due to bots abuse, I ask your email then send you the download link (think to check your spam folder if you don't find the email) :

 Download a sample of 30.000.000 different words, from md5decrypt's wordlist - 39MB compressed.
 351MB uncompressed.
 Fill the textbox and check your mailbox to download it :